This post is a crypto trading guide for Binance margin trading, including a review of the Binance leveraged tokens.

 In isolated margin mode, the margin is independent in each trading pair:

-Each trading pair has an independent isolated margin account.
-Only specific cryptocurrencies can be transferred in, held, and borrowed in a specific isolated margin account.
+Each trading pair has a separate isolated margin account.
+Only specific cryptocurrencies can be transferred in, held, and borrowed in one isolated margin account.
 For instance, in BTCUSDT isolated margin account, only BTC and USDT are accessible.
 You may open several isolated margin accounts.

-In the example above, under the Binance cross margin section we can calculate isolated margin instead
+In the example above, under the Binance cross margin section, we can calculate the isolated margin instead.

 Isolated margin level for Bitcoin: $33.000/$20.0000 = 1.65